kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 - CMD-K: Use `Cmd + K` for inline code edits
 - Chat: Use `Cmd + I` to open the unified AI interface with Ask, Edit, and Agent modes ​
-For models, enabling Auto-select configures Cursor to select the premium model best fit for the immediate task and with the highest reliability based on current demand.
-This feature can detect degraded output performance and automatically switch models to resolve it.
+Cursor lets you input your own API keys for various LLM providers to send as many AI messages as you want at your own cost.
+To use your own API key, go to Cursor Settings > Models and enter your API keys.

 To view your current usage, you can visit the dashboard at [cursor.com/dashboard](https://www.cursor.com/dashboard)

-> Cursor lets you input your own API keys for various LLM providers to send as many AI messages as you want at your own cost.
-To use your own API key, go to Cursor Settings > Models and enter your API keys.

 ### Tab
 Cursor Tab is our native autocomplete feature.
 You can accept a suggestion by pressing `Tab`, or reject it by pressing `Esc`.

-To turn the feature on or off, hover over “Cursor Tab” icon on the status bar in the bottom right of the application.
-You can disable Cursor Tab for comments by going to Cursor Settings -> Features -> Cursor Tab and unchecking “Suggestions in Comments”.

-In TypeScript project, Tab can automatically import modules and functions from elsewhere in your project, without you having to manually type the import statement.

 ### Chat (Cmd + I)
 Chat (previously “Composer”) is Cursor’s AI assistant that lives in your sidebar, letting you interact with your codebase through natural language.